moliver28/research-handbook/content/handbook/people-group/learning-and-development/growth-and-development/_index.md

 #### Language Courses

+Please use the [Other G&D Types](https://gitlab.com/gitlab-com/people-group/learning-development/growth-and-development-requests/-/issues/new?issuable_template=g-and-d-other) issue template to open requests of this type.

 **Description:** We want to support our team members where English may not be their first language.
 Managers are encouraged to recommend this to team members whose performance may be improved by further developing their English language skills.
 [Business English for Non-Native Speakers](https://www.coursera.org/specializations/business-english-speakers) course and the [Improve your English Communication Skills Specialization](https://www.coursera.org/specializations/improve-english) are two good examples.

 Other languages may be considered if their relevance to job performance is made clear.
 (E.g. you can’t expense Spanish classes if you don’t need to speak Spanish as part of your day to day work.)